apache/pulsar-site/versioned_docs/version-2.3.1/getting-started-docker.md

 For local development and testing, you can run Pulsar in standalone mode on your own machine within a Docker container.

-If you have not installed Docker, download the [Community edition](https://www.docker.com/community-edition) and follow the instructions for your OS.
+If you have not installed Docker, download it following [the instructions](https://docs.docker.com/get-docker/) for your OS.

 ## Start Pulsar inside Docker